What is amortization in accounting, and how is it calculated?

 Amortization in accounting is a simple process with a few steps.
 But these few steps have a rather big impact on your financial value.
 Amortization is important to calculate the taxable income for a certain period.

-By accounting for your amortization costs, you can reduce tax liabilities.
+During the managerial accounting process, by considering your amortization costs, you can reduce tax liabilities.
 A spread-out expense (or borrowing) gives a clear perspective to both finance teams and management about expenses and income.
 There are plenty of other benefits too.

 Though assets generate value, they also incur maintenance costs.
 Accurate estimation of these expenses is essential for expense forecasting.